Raijeee/SleepSync/README.md

 ```
 This is the python code behind the <InsertScreen> in KivyMD.
 KivyMD provides python with all the inputs through its unique ids (in this case, date, duration, quality and location) and python is responsible for communicating with the database and inputting all the data into the database.
 Since there are already functions that help with all of this, I used the db.create_new_entry() function to create a new entry into the database.

+With all the undertandings of variables (id, self, text, etc) I was able to smoothly and logically workout what to do, utilizing all functions that I had created and creating one as well.
+All went well here.

 ### History Screen Logic
 ```.py
 class HistoryScreen(MDScreen):